gnames/gnparser/README.md

 ### Getting the simplest possible canonical form

 Canonical forms of a scientific name are the latinized components without annotations, authors or dates.
-They are great for matching names despite alternative spellings.
+They are great for matching names that differ in less stable parts.
 Use the ``canonicalName -> simple`` or ``canonicalName -> full`` fields from parsing results for this use case. ``Full`` version of canonical form includes infra-specific ranks and hybrid character for named hybrids.